Decluttering your home and life is incredible.

 How To Declutter Your Home

 After you declutter your mind, you can focus on decluttering your home.
 Decluttering your whole house can seem like a daunting task.
 It may seem like it will take a long time.
-However, here is a little step by step guide to make it easier.
+When you take one decluttering project at a time, it makes it much more manageable.
+However, here is a little step by step guide on decluttering tips to make it easier.

 Go Room By Room

-Start by doing one room at a time until the whole home is done.
-I don’t care if you start in the kitchen or a bedroom, it’s up to you.
+It’s a good idea to start by doing one room at a time until the whole home is done.
+I don’t care if you start in the kitchen, bedroom, home office, living room, laundry room, or your kitchen cabinets, it’s up to you.
 But just focus on one at a time.
 Don’t overwhelm yourself by trying to do too much at once.

 - Resource: Overcoming Self Doubt (free course)